MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-app-queries.md

  - Enterprise cloud apps that have weak encryption - filters all your discovered apps to display only apps that are risky because they don't encrypt data-at-rest and don't support any encryption protocol.

-- GDPR ready: filters all your discovered apps to display ony apps that are GDPR ready.
+- GDPR ready: filters all your discovered apps to display only apps that are GDPR ready.
 Because GDPR compliance is a top priority, this query helps you easily identify apps that are GDPR ready and mitigate threat by assessing the risk of those that aren’t.

 ![query discovered apps](./media/queries-discovered-apps.png)